oliviacpu/Glitch-Community/STYLE.md

 ### Server Side Rendering

 We use React's static renderer, which means that code in the `src/` folder is run both in the browser and in Node.

+- Components which pull values off of the global window object in their render function should use `src/utils/constants.js` or `src/state/globals.js`, which differentiate between the browser and the server

+- If the initial render uses the current time or random values, it'll get different results on the client and server

 ### More